-The Investment Manager is entitled to a performance related fee ("Performance Fee") payable by each Share Class as detailed above in Section "2.
+The Investment Manager is entitled to a performance related fee ("Performance Fee") payable by each Share Class at the rates detailed above in Section "2.
 Classes of Shares".
-Please refer to the Section 3 "Fees and Expenses" of the prospectus for details of the methodology used in the Calculation of the Performance Fees, together with examples of the Performance Fee methodology (all Performance Fee examples detailed within the Prospectus will be relevant to the Fund except for Performance Fee example 3).
-In the context of this Fund, reference to 'Index' within the Performance Fee Examples shall be understood to refer to the 'Benchmark'.

-The Investment Manager shall be entitled to a Performance Fee equal to a percentage of the relative outperformance, if any, of the Net Asset Value per relevant Share (before deducting the amount of any accrued liability for a Performance Fee, provided that in doing so is in the Shareholders' best interest) over a cumulative fixed annualised hurdle rate of 2% over the subscription price per relevant Share at which an investor subscribes (the "Benchmark").
+Please refer to Section 3 "Fees and Expenses" of the Prospectus for details of the methodology used in the calculation of the Performance Fee, together with examples of the Performance Fee methodology.
+The Performance Fee payable in respect of a Class is equal to a percentage of the relative outperformance, if any, of the Net Asset Value per relevant Share (before deducting the amount of any accrued liability for a Performance Fee, provided that in doing so is in the Shareholders' best interest) over the Topix Total Return Index (the "Benchmark"), which Benchmark is considered to be consistent with the Fund's investment policy.